 Chair for Infrastructure Resilience: Mohan Singh, P.E., AECOM

-Vice Chair for Knowledge Transfer: Lt.
-Col. Christopher Knutson, U.S. Air Force
+Vice Chair for Knowledge Transfer: Joe Manous, U.S. Army Corps of Engineers

 TISP maintains a unique position as a national leader in regional and infrastructure resilience with a diverse knowledge base and membership of organizations representing businesses and infrastructure owners; local, state and federal agencies; as well as academic institutions and not-for-profit professional societies.
 The Regional and Infrastructure Resilience Committee brings leaders and experts together to perform as a national asset facilitating dialogue on security and resilience, including public policy and technical solutions.
 The committee is responsible for the activities to achieve TISP Strategic Goal 1.